Vintageinfo – All About Vintage Lighting

 Designer: To be appraised.

-Manufacturer:Peill + Putzler, Düren, Germany.
+Manufacturer:Peill+Putzler, Düren, Germany.

-Other versions: The Peill + Putzler Fuga chandelier is made in several varieties.
+Other versions: The Peill+Putzler Fuga chandelier is made in several varieties.
 An upside down version was also created, as you can see in the catalogue pictures.
 Wall lamps and table lamps, all kind of lamps were made with this type of glass.
 Much more than you can see on this page, the most important ones are posted.

-Glashüttenwerk Peill und Sohn was founded in 1903 by Leopold Peill in Düren, a small town in (West) Germany.
-Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glass works and lighting company and became Peill + Putzler Glashüttenwerke.
+Glashüttenwerk Peill und Sohn was founded in 1903 in Düren, a small town in (West) Germany.
+Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glassworks and lighting company, becoming Peill+Putzler Glashüttenwerke.

-The company always worked with important designers such as Wilhelm Wagenfeld, Wilhelm Braun Feldweg,William Brown, Gerhard Beigel, Dieter Sieger, Helmut Demary, Aloys Ferdinand Gangkofner, Horst Tüselmann and many others.
+The company worked with important designers such as Wilhelm Wagenfeld, William Brown, Helmut Demary, Aloys Ferdinand Gangkofner, Horst Tüselmann, Dieter Sieger, Gerhard Beigel, and many others.

-In 1995 the production of glass and lights moved to Slovenia, Poland and the Czech Republic.
-Only the trading of lamps en glass stayed in Düren.
-1 year after the 100th anniversary in 2004, bankruptcy was filed.
+In 1995, production of glass and lighting moved to Slovenia, Poland, and the Czech Republic.
+Only the trading of lamps and glass remained in Düren.
+In 2005, one year after its 100th anniversary (2004), the company filed for bankruptcy.

-In 2008 the name Peill + Putzler was re-used for several years for among others the Wagenfeld lighting of the German lighting company of Paul Neuhaus.
+In 2008, the name Peill+Putzler was reused for several years, including for the Wagenfeld lighting sold by the German lighting company Paul Neuhaus.

-Peill + Putzler Fuga Chandelier
+Peill+Putzler Fuga Chandelier

 1978 – 1979 Catalogue Picture